PelionIoT/client-e2e-python-test-library/README.md

-# Izuma E2E Python test library
+# Client E2E Python test library

-Izuma E2E tests verify that a target platform can perform essential Device Management Client operations.
+Izuma Client E2E tests verify that a target platform can perform essential Device Management Client operations.
 The library is designed to be used with the [pytest test framework](https://docs.pytest.org/en/latest/).

 ## Prerequisites